 Click here for Changes to Licentiate and Fellowship Entry and Requirements (with effect from January 2016)

-Below is a video of tap demonstration by Eilidh Ross and two ISTD students at Move It 2015.
+A video of a Tap demonstration by Eilidh Ross and two ISTD students at Move It 2015.

 ISTD dancewear for the Classical Greek, Modern Theatre, National Dance, and Tap Dance Faculties is now available for dance teachers and schools to purchase through International Dance Supplies.
 To open an account, or shop now if you already have an IDS account, call +44 (0)1626 36 3232 or visit www.ids.co.uk.

 Parents and students can purchase ISTD dancewear directly through www.danceandshop.com.

 The ISTD celebrated its 110th anniversary in 2014